Barbie: Margot Robbie and Ryan Gosling movie takes over social media

 Anne Hathaway was reportedly in talks to take over, but the role ultimately went to Margot Robbie, who was announced as the film's star and producer in early 2019.

-The director also changed: Alethea Jones was initially set to helm the project, before it was reported it might go to Wonder Woman director Patty Jenkins, before Gerwig ultimately took over in July 2021.
+The director also changed: Alethea Jones was initially set to helm the project, then it was reported it might go to Wonder Woman director Patty Jenkins, before Gerwig ultimately took over in July 2021.

 Lockdowns in 2020 and 2021 also slowed down the production process.